draayushgarg/draayushgarg.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Aayush Garg is a Researcher with a PhD in Computer Science.
 Currently, he is working as a Postdoctoral Researcher at the [Luxembourg Institute of Science and Technology](https://www.list.lu).
-Previously, he worked as a Researcher at the [Interdisciplinary Centre for Security, Reliability and Trust (SnT)](https://www.uni.lu/snt), [University of Luxembourg](https://www.uni.lu).
+Previously, he worked as a Doctoral Researcher at the [Interdisciplinary Centre for Security, Reliability and Trust (SnT)](https://www.uni.lu/snt), [University of Luxembourg](https://www.uni.lu).
 Aayush has dedicated over 5 years to Security Testing & AI research and committed more than 7 years to Industrial Software Development & QA.
 He has demonstrated proficiency in propelling 17+ innovative projects.

 Research Interests